The Truth About Adult Acne

 Frustrated with frequent breakouts?
 Here’s what you can do to make your adult acne disappear.

 Acne after puberty?
 It just doesn’t seem fair.
-Yet more than 70 percent of adults will experience outbreaks of adult acne between ages 20 and 50, and it’s more likely to strike women than men.
+Yet more than 70 percent of adults will experience outbreaks of adult acne between ages 20 and 50.
+Plus, it’s more likely to strike women than men.

 Acne isn’t just cosmetic

-The same factors contribute to ‘adolescent acne’ in teenagers as to ‘late-onset acne’ in adults, defined as acne that occurs after the age of 25.
+The same factors contribute to adolescent acne in teenagers as to age-onset acne in adults, defined as acne that occurs after the age of 25.
 Women are more likely than men to experience acne on the lower face (mid-to lower cheeks, jawline and chin) with tender nodules under the skin.

 What is adult acne?

 To be diagnosed with acne, you must have comedones (whiteheads and/or blackheads).
 Otherwise, the breakout may be rosacea or an acne-like reaction to a medication.

 The main components of adult acne are sebum, oil that is produced in sebaceous glands in the skin.
 Propionibacterium acnes (P. acnes) is a bacterium that lives in hair follicles (pores), an abnormal hair follicle that is ‘sticky’ (gets clogged); and inflammation, an immune reaction where white cells arrive en masse to battle against the trapped, growing bacteria.